New York State Police

-The New York State Police (NYSP) is the state police of the state of New York in the United States.
-It is part of the New York State Executive Department, and employs over 5,000 sworn state troopers and 711 civilian members.
+The New York State Police (NYSP) is the state police of the U.S. state of New York; it is part of the New York State Executive Department and employs over 5,000 sworn state troopers and 711 non-sworn members.

+The New York State Police are responsible for patrolling state highways, rural communities, and providing law enforcement services across the state.

 History

+Establishment

-Like most States, the State of New York did not establish a state police force until the early twentieth century.
-In part this reflected the pattern of settlement across a wide frontier.
-A number of proposals to create such a force during the early 1900s, but faced considerable opposition from trade union interests.
-They feared the police would be used against union organizing, as was happening in several other states.
+A number of proposals to create a state police force occurred during the early 1900s, but faced considerable opposition from trade union interests.
+They feared the police would be used against union organizing, as was happening in several other states, particularly with the Coal and Iron Police in Pennsylvania.